• 10.00am - 5.30pm

 Football

-Football is the most popular sport in the world, partly thanks to the British Army who introduced it across the Empire.
+Football is the most popular sport in the world, partly thanks to the Army introducing it across the British Empire.

 Football was played at most military bases and cantonments.
 A note on the back of the 1878 sketch displayed above states: ‘The 59th Regiment played the Kandahar Garrison and beat them.
 I suppose that this was the first game of football ever played in Afghanistan.'

 Soldiers even played an important role in the early development of football.
 They served on Football Association (FA) committees and did much to organise and establish the game we know today.